 Tips For Choosing A Multi-vitamin

-- Looks for a multi where the dosage is at least 2-3 capsules per day.
+- Look for a multi with a dosage of at least 2-3 capsules per day.

-- You pay for what you get.
-The more expensive the multi is, the better the product.
+- You get what you pay for: The more expensive the multi is, the better the product.

-- Don't buy it if it says “doctor-recomended” on the label or if a pharmaceutical company distributes it.
+- Don’t buy it if it says “doctor-recommended” on the label or if a pharmaceutical company distributes it.

-- Consult with a certified nutritionist to determine the right multi-vitamin for you.
+- Consult with a clinical nutritionist to determine the right multi-vitamin for you.